• Testing Lab

 Energy efficiency requirements stem from these regulations.
 For example, electronic displays for sale in Switzerland must bear a label indicating the efficiency categories.
 The green color symbolizes the highest efficiency.
 In contrast, red represents the lowest efficiency.

 Moreover, comparative labels with minimum energy performance apply.
-These requirements mirror the European Union ones under the 2009/125/EC ecodesign directive.
+These requirements mirror the European Union ones under ESPR – Ecodesign for Sustainable Products Regulation (previously EU Directive 2009/125/EC ecodesign requirements for electrical-related products).

 Switzerland WEEE